samarpita-saha293/PRAGED/README.md

 We use the PneumoniaMNIST dataset in .npz format with NumPy arrays for training, validation, and testing.
 To Obtain the .npz File go to the  [PneumoniaMNIST dataset](https://www.kaggle.com/datasets/rijulshr/pneumoniamnist/data) and place it in the root directory of this project.

 __Please compile in order :__
-1. [dataset.py](dataset.py) - The renaming script enforces filename conventions according to PRAGED standards
+1. [MissionProjectFileRename.sh](MissionProjectFileRename.sh) - The renaming script enforces filename conventions according to PRAGED standards
 2. [model.py](model.py) - Loads and modifies pretrained ResNet-50
 3. [utils.py](utils.py) - Utility functions for evaluation
 4. [train.py](train.py) - Trains, fine-tunes the model and saves it